NZBIO.ORG.NZ //

 The Agricultural Compounds and Veterinary Medicines Group (ACVM) is responsible for the regulatory control of agricultural compounds, their importation, manufacture, sale and use on behalf of the New Zealand Food Safety Authority under the Agricultural Compounds and Veterinary Medicines Act 1997.

-Medsafe is responsible for ensuring that medicines available in New Zealand can be expected to have greater benefits than risks if used appropriately.
+Medsafe is responsible for ensuring that medicines available in New Zealand are expected to have greater benefits than risks when used appropriately.
 This is achieved through: assessing the safety, quality and efficacy of medicines before they are marketed; auditing manufacturers, packers and wholesalers of medicines to ensure their premises and practices meet an acceptable standard; and monitoring the safety of medicines on the market.

 A company wishing to market a medicine that has not previously been marketed in New Zealand must obtain the consent of the Minister of Health (or his delegate) to distribute a “new medicine”.
 Such medicines fall into three categories: